mkKurish/SUAI_pocket_light/README.md

 ### For what:

-App for students of SUAI, where they can check their group schedule
+An app for SUAI students where they can check their group schedules

+> Uses the API of the University of SUAI (api.guap.ru)

 ### Stack